 - Support for innovation and business opportunities.
-In terms of business strategy, this is the most important budget category, and is easily overlooked by IT managers.
+This is the most important budget category, in terms of business strategy.
+It is often overlooked by IT managers.
 This part of the budget supports new applications that will make the workflow leaner, faster, and more productive, and that opens up new market opportunities.

 Important Technology Budget Considerations

 - Support Agreements and Replacements.
 Businesses need the safety of manufacturer support agreements.
-Support expiration dates must be tracked carefully and renewed through the expected life of equipment.
+Track support expiration dates carefully and renews them through the expected life of the equipment.
 All technology has a lifecycle which means IT budgets must track replacement timing using “rules of thumb” such as 5 years for PCs and servers.
-The goal is to replace devices before their end-of-life to avoid lost productivity, higher support costs, and higher risks of outage.
-Also review and eliminate spending on unused or unneeded software licenses or devices.
+The goal is to replace devices before their end-of-life to avoid lost productivity, higher support costs, and higher risks of an outage.
+Also, review and eliminate spending on unused or unneeded software licenses or devices.

 - Purchases.
 Purchases of new IT equipment and software, when standardized, simplifies support from both a product and knowledge perspective.
-Setting standards makes budgeting more predictable.
+Setting standards make budgeting more predictable.

 - Business Case Justification.
-The IT budgeting process should include development of a business case for new purchases or system upgrades, especially for new initiatives that support innovation and business opportunities.
-A rough calculation of the expected Return on Investment (ROI) helps boards and key decision makers see the value of the technology purchase; it also increases the IT Department’s accountability for the successful implementation.
+The IT budgeting process should include the development of a business case for new purchases or system upgrades.
+Especially for new initiatives that support innovation and business opportunities.
+Also, a rough calculation of the expected Return on Investment (ROI) helps boards and key decision-makers see the value of the technology purchase; it also increases the IT Department’s accountability for the successful implementation.

 The Simple 4-Step Technology Budgeting Process

 - Prioritize.
 Decide what is most critical in each of the three categories of technology spending.
-Which current products and services most urgently require upgrading, such as a server that is on its last legs or software that is no longer supported?
-What growth is anticipated and how will it be supported?
-What are the top business goals for the next five years and what technology is needed to achieve them?
+Do you have products and services that need upgrading urgently?
+This could be a server that is on its last legs, or software that is no longer supported.
+Do you anticipate growth?
+How will you support it?
+What are the top business goals for the next five years?
+What technology is needed to achieve those goals?